Azure/azure-sdk-for-python/doc/repo_health_status.md

 # Python SDK Health Status Report

-The Python health status report is used to get a quick glance of your library's health and whether you pass CI checks to release your package.
+The Python health status report is used to get a quick glance of our SDK health and whether a library can pass CI checks to release the package.

 [aka.ms/azsdk/python/health](https://www.aka.ms/azsdk/python/health)